rsms/ent/README.md

   fmt.Printf("error from lookup of non-existing email: %v\n", err)
 ```

-If we just need to check if an ent exists or we use a cache of some sort, we can use the `Find...`
+If we just need to check if an ent exists, or we just need to know the id, we can use the
-functions instead of the `Load...` functions:
+`Find...` functions instead of the `Load...` functions:

 ```go
   id, _ := FindAccountByEmail(estore, "jane@example.com")